ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 and will be presented with an interactive shell prompt on the launch node.
 At this point, you can use the appropriate command(s) to start your program.

-When you are done with your interactive batch job session, you can use the ``exit`` command to end the job.
+When you are done with your interactive batch job session, use the ``exit`` command to end the job.

 batch script
 $$$$$$$$$$$$$$

-Inside a batch script if you want to run multiple copies of a program you can use the *srun* command followed by the name of the executable:
+Inside a batch script if you want to run multiple copies of a program you can use the ``srun`` command followed by the name of the executable:

 .. code-block::

    srun ./a.out

 By default, the total number of copies run is equal to number of cores specified in the batch job resource specification.
-You can use the ``-n``  flag/option with the ``srun`` command to specify the number of copies of a program that you would like to run keeping in mind that the value for the ``-n``  flag/option must be less than or equal to the number of cores specifed for the batch job.
+You can use the ``-n``  flag/option with the ``srun`` command to specify the number of copies of a program that you would like to run; the value for the ``-n`` flag/option must be less than or equal to the number of cores specifed for the batch job.

 .. code-block::